Some final assets of the project

 What would Samuel do?

 After creating the proto-persona, I tried to put myself into his shoes and think about what a teenage boy would feel, how he would be limited by his environment.
-I imagined what would lead him to download this app, and what a possible positive experience with FrED would result in.

 What are real people experiencing and dealing with?